The Best Iguana Cages and Where to Buy Them

 Converting a Room to House and Iguana

 A few tidbits on using walk-in closets or small rooms to house iguanas.
 This might seem to be a cheap, easy option, but in order to pull this off successfully, the room must be at the proper humidity (most homes average about 35-40% when an iguana should have 65-100%) and this room must be 'iguana-proofed' (no objects that can be swallowed, and wires should be out of reach).
 If you do not convert the room to a hard floor, this 'cage' can be hard to sanitize.
 Iguana droppings are of particular concern because they can carry Salmonella.

 With these guidelines in mind, iguanas can be housed this way.

 Most of the appropriately-sized cages available for purchase are very expensive custom-made cages that may very well be worth the money if you can afford it.
-The advantage to buying a cage is mostly aesthetic, but a professional cage might also be easier to sanitize (my home-made cage doesn't have sealant on the sides to prevent leaks).
-A professionally built cage may blend in well with surrounding furniture at your request, and have a more beautifying effect.
-Cost will generally be in the high hundreds to thousands.
+The advantage of buying a cage is mostly aesthetic, but a professional cage might also be easier to sanitize (my home-made cage doesn't have sealant on the sides to prevent leaks).
+A professionally built cage may blend in well with surrounding furniture at your request and have a more beautifying effect.
+The cost will generally be in the high hundreds to thousands.

 - Cages By Design - Full Product Review and How To Assemble

 Cages By Design makes the suncatcher outdoor aviary.
 This article is a complete product review about how defective and flawed this cage is.
 It is absolutely terrible and borders on being a complete scam.
 What is the Cages By Design aviary like?
 Is it

 JWorld's cages are customized, beautiful, and have many exciting features that can be added to your pleasure such as waterfalls and ponds, misters, and splendid décor.
 Some models can be flushed out (with a drain on the bottom) or even hooked up to the plumbing.